Best ZuluTrade Traders: Who are they and How to find them

 Both techniques involve essentially not to close the trade at a loss, but to instead open new ones to compensate them and recover losses more quickly.
 So, without closing any trade with a loss the winning percentage remains therefore very high.

-Techniques can be effective in some cases, but if you do not know how to manage them, most of the time they’re a sure recipe for a failure.
+These techniques can be effective in some cases, but if you do not know how to manage them, most of the time they’re a sure recipe for a failure.

 If the lower limit of 40% seems too low, considering that some top traders get excellent profits with those percentages.